-This process also produces a binary mask indicating pixels that are invalid after alignment due to the warping.
-The gravity-aligned RGB image and the mask are then used for subsequent feature extraction.

 Note that the gravity direction and camera intrinsics are usually accessible from sensors on smartphones and head-mounted devices.
-If this information is not directly available, methods such as GeoCalib~\cite{veicht2024geocalib} can be used to estimate both the camera intrinsics and gravity direction.
+If this information is not directly available, methods such as GeoCalib~\citep{veicht2024geocalib} can be used to estimate both the intrinsics and gravity direction.

 \textbf{3.3.
-Feature Extraction.} Recent visual floorplan localization methods~\cite{howard2021lalaloc, howard2022lalaloc++, min2022laser, chen2024f3loc} rely on encoders pre-trained on ImageNet~\cite{deng2009imagenet} for image classification tasks, such as ResNet-50~\cite{he2016deep}.
+Feature Extraction.} Recent visual floorplan localization methods~\citep{howard2021lalaloc, howard2022lalaloc++, min2022laser, chen2024f3loc} rely on encoders pre-trained on ImageNet~\citep{deng2009imagenet} for image classification tasks, such as ResNet-50~\citep{he2016deep}.
 However, we posit that encoders trained on tasks more closely related to floorplan depth estimation could yield better performance.
 To explore this, we utilize encoders pre-trained on dense monocular depth estimation tasks.
 These encoders, optimized on large-scale depth datasets, provide superior features for floorplan depth estimation without requiring additional depth training from scratch.
-From the state-of-the-art models ~\cite{birkl2023midas, guizilini2023towards, yin2023metric3d, hu2024metric3d_v2, yang2024depth, yang2024depth_v2, bochkovskii2024depth}, we select the recent Depth Anything V2 model~\cite{yang2024depth_v2} due to its state-of-the-art performance in both relative and metric depth estimation and low inference times compared to similarly accurate models~\cite{bochkovskii2024depth}.
+From the state-of-the-art models ~\citep{birkl2023midas, guizilini2023towards, yin2023metric3d, hu2024metric3d_v2, yang2024depth, yang2024depth_v2, bochkovskii2024depth}, we select the recent Depth Anything v2 model~\citep{yang2024depth_v2} due to its state-of-the-art performance in both relative and metric depth estimation and low inference times compared to similarly accurate models~\citep{bochkovskii2024depth}.
 Specifically, we use the encoder fine-tuned for indoor environments.
 We extract features from its last layer and apply bilinear interpolation to match the spatial dimensions the subsequent masked attention mechanism requires.

-Let us note that the proposed pipeline is \textit{agnostic} to the monodepth network, which could easily be replaced as better methods become available.
-We provide an ablation study on selected encoders in \cref{sec:ablation}.
+Note that the proposed pipeline is \textit{agnostic} to the monodepth network, which could easily be replaced as better methods are published.